Bgujer/MECH105_algorithms/Degradation of Aqueous Bromide/README.md

 This MATLAB file creates a plot displaying both the measured experimental data (using red diamond shapes) and the expected function (using a green dashed line).
 Plot the function for the first 70 minutes, using one point every 30 seconds (including the beggining and end point).
-Be sure to include a lengend and label axes appropriately.